Residence Halls

 Building Features

-• Single gender shared bathrooms & a few bathrooms located within rooms/suites
+• Single-gender shared bathrooms & a few bathrooms located within rooms/suites

 • Laundry in basement